 Tracking/Journaling: It’s important to know what you have done and where you are going.
 Don’t be blind in the process and progress.
 Have a tracking journal or phone app where you can write what exercises you have done, what weight and how many reps.
 That way when you go the gym next time you will know your weights and reps and therefore, push yourself, and also pat yourself on the back as your strength and weight increases.
 Just has important is journaling your mood, water, sleep, calories, weight or body fat.
 Keeping track of all these things is higher knowledge when you have hit a plateau and you need to changes things up.

 Make An Investment: Being healthy is an investment, in YOU!
 It’s a lifestyle investment.
 You are worth the investment so take the time needed to plan your meals, your workouts, stretching, etc. Love yourself enough to take the time to invest in your health so you don’t have to pay for it later in life.
 Meaning in medication, doctors, being sick, unable to play with grandchildren, and unable to be active with friends, etc.

 These are some simple strategies to help get you started on your fitness journey.
-If you need more guidance and support you might consider signing up for the 30 Day Fit & Ageless Challenges.
+If you need more guidance and support you might consider signing up for the 12 week Fit & Ageless weight loss program.